-Applicants are permitted to take up to two classes (maximum 6 credits for master's applicants or 8 credits for doctoral applicants) before being admitted into a BGU degree program.
 Applicants must understand that they are taking these classes at their own risk, since there is no guarantee of admission into the desired program.
 Applicants must also understand they are taking these classes at their own expense.
-Only accepted students may apply for BGU discounts, which are not retroactive.

 Appendix 16.
 Personal Learning Community